cppitems/cppitems/items/010/item.md

 void swap(Type4 &a, Type4 &b) { ... };
 ```
 > Is the "overload approach" good practice if the number of types to be supported is large?
+> - no, if implementation `{ ... }` is identical for many types
+> - yes, if implementation differs for each type

 If the implementation of `swap` does not depend on the type of the parameters, e.g., if the implementation for all above types looks like this
 ```pmans